 Our fabricators and design firms, who are part of our partners program, agree to fabricate and install at a discount from the industry market average.

 Our granite slabs have been hand-selected from the finest quarries around the globe.
 The mix of natural stone slabs you will find when you visit our facility has been chosen to provide you with a vast selection encompassing everything from light to dark, subtle to exotic.
-Plus, importing directly from the source allows us to cut out the middleman and offer you the most affordable granite countertops in Denver and Colorado!
+Plus, importing directly from the source allows us to cut out the middleman and offer you the most affordable granite countertops!

-Demand has grown so much lately that we’ve opened up a new division call Granite Liquidators – specializing in some of Denver’s best Granite Countertops.
+Demand has grown so much lately that we’ve opened up a new division called Granite Liquidators – specializing in some of the best Granite Countertops available.
 You can see pictures of our granite inventory there now!

 Please take some time to review our pricing structure for our granite slabs.
 These photos are visual representations you will see as the pricing changes.
 For a full list of our inventory, please visit our inventory page at Granite Liquidators!

 Levels 1-3: $599 – $999

 The stones you will find in this level are basic colors and are the most common stones on the open market.
 These are usually mined in mass-quantities and are used all around the world.
 They have minimal movement and offer great consistency from block to block.

 (Approximately $19.98/sq. ft – $24.98/sq. ft)

 In this level, you will find the mid- level exotic stones.
 Many of these stones are one of a kind and you will not find another exact match, outside of their book matched pair.
 You will find rarer types of granite here with more movement and color variation and are made of more precious types of stone.
 These stones will not be mined as widely as the basis levels, so the demand is higher.